forestgrape/coronavirus/index.md

         - hypertension/arteriosclerosis
     * extern factors:
          - dry air
-             * humidified air increase mucus transport [Hong](#hong), [Hasani](#hasani)
+             * humidified air increases mucus transport [Hong](#hong), [Hasani](#hasani)
-             * generally fare fewer deaths indicating a lower death-rate in humid air countries.There is a lower death-rate in Israel than in Norway, two countries that both have good testing rates and a good health care systeme.
+             * generally fewer deaths indicating a lower death-rate in humid air countries.
+There is a lower death-rate in Israel than in Norway, two countries that both have good testing rates and a good health care systeme.
 * viruses early on in the alimentary seem not to indicate a severe outcome
     * there's indication that patients with early detection of viruses in stool, do not have worse outcome [case-series-france](#case-series-france)
     * diarrhea is not risk for ADRS in influenza [Yuen](#yuen).